Many aspiring entrepreneurs and business owners obsess about starting a business. This obsession can be all-encompassing, and most never get started.

 There are many insights you can learn from market research, and those insights play a critical role in product design.
 Research can not only help you validate product ideas; it can also uncover opportunities for new products or areas ripe for disruption.

-Many companies use market research as a way of reducing the risk of failure, by determining where the need is greatest for new products.
-It can help focus the scope of a new product and what the roadmap might be for future updates.
+Many companies use market research to reduce the risk of failure by determining where the need is greatest for new products.
+It can help focus on the scope of a new product and the roadmap for future updates.

 Research alone cannot answer all of the questions you may have, but it can bolster support and justification for decisions you make during the design process.

 It isn’t easy to know if you’re on the right track with an idea if you don’t know what products or companies may be competing against you.
 You need to know if your idea is a good fit for the market and if it has a compelling advantage over its competitors.

 Identifying your competitors and evaluating their strategies to determine their strengths and weaknesses relative to those of your own product or service.